CREESTL/PyPr/README.md

     pip install uv
     ```

-2. Copy `pyproject.toml` file to root of your project
+2. Copy `pyproject.toml` file to the root of your project
 3. Create a virtual environment and activate it

     ```shell